National Geographic Partners: History

 In New York City in October 2017, the National Geographic Encounter: Ocean Odyssey attraction opened by SPE Partners under license.
 SPE brought on Falcon's Creative Group, Pixomondo, Mirada Studios, and composer David Kahne for the attraction's creative aspects.
-Ocean Odyssey is a 90 minutes timed ticketed walk-through attraction with retail space plus private event space managed by The Shubert Organization.
+Ocean Odyssey was 90 minutes timed ticketed walk-through attraction with retail space plus private event space managed by the Shubert Organization.
+The attraction had closed by 2021.

 Declan Moore was succeeded by Gary E. Knell as CEO of Nat Geo Partners in February 2018.
 In July, Moore reorganized the company including eliminating three top executive posts.
-Global network CEO would over see a combine long and short form production company, National Geographic Studios.
+Global network CEO would oversee a combine long and short form production company, National Geographic Studios.
 NG Media, as a one newsroom for content on all platforms, was formed bring digital, magazines and other short form content together.
 CFO Marcela Martin added the chief administrative officer (CAO) post leading the new Operating Council coordinating support functions.

 National Geographic Kids Books launched its fiction imprint, Under the Stars, in September 2018.
 A partnership with Ultimate Explorer, a Chinese company, was made for interactive entertainment spaces based on the series in China and the U.S. With its second series published in October 2019, the kids book unit launched a companion podcast.

-As a part of the acquisition of most 21st Century Fox assets, The Walt Disney Company took over 21CF's controlling stake in the joint venture.
-Following the acquisition, National Geographic Partners' television channels became part of the Walt Disney Television unit; with the president of the National Geographic Partners reporting directly to the Walt Disney Television chairman.
+As a part of the acquisition of most 21st Century Fox assets, the Walt Disney Company took over 21CF's controlling stake in the joint venture.
+Following the acquisition, National Geographic Partners' television channels became part of the Walt Disney Television unit, with the president of the National Geographic Partners reporting directly to the Walt Disney Television chairman.
 Disney officially closed the deal on March 20, 2019.
 By August 2019, National Geographic Partners' non-TV operations were transferred into its Disney counterpart.